 - Handlebars scored with flaking chrome; replace with new low Europe style.
 Hucky's.

 - Handgrips, footpeg rubbers, passenger footpeg rubbers

-- Mirrors - right has bent bolt, need replacement, see the old one in the bag (M8x1,25, 35mm, fillister head, #3 Phillips.
+- Mirrors - right has bent bolt, need replacement.
 Both mirrors need new compression tubing.

 - Front right turn signal: replace reflector